 Tom’s voice has been heard on Live from WFMT and on National Public Radio’s WBEZ in Chicago.
 In 2007, Tom was a featured Gregorian Chant soloist on the CD Miserere: Music of Holy Week, produced by Chicago’s St. John Cantius Church.

 In 2019, Tom retired from his day job of 30 years as an information specialist for Christie’s Fine Art Auctioneers.
-He now performs as a chorister & soloist with Los Cantantes del Lago in Mexico, where he and his spouse Chris live as ex-pats, enjoying the rich culture and people and working daily to improve their Spanish language skills.
+He and his spouse Chris now live in Mexico as ex-pats, enjoying the rich culture and people of Mexico, and working daily to improve their Spanish language skills.